-Patent is a legal document, granted by the official authority, giving an inventor the exclusive right to make, use, and sell an invention for a specified number of years.
+A patent is a legal document, granted by the official authority, giving an inventor the exclusive right to make, use, and sell an invention for a specified number of years.
 In principle, the patentee has the exclusive right to prevent or stop others from commercially exploiting the patented invention.
-In other words, patent protection means that the invention being subject of a patent cannot be commercially made, used, distributed, imported or sold by others without the patentee’s consent or permission.
+In other words, patent protection means that the invention being subject to a patent cannot be commercially made, used, distributed, imported, or sold by others without the patentee’s consent or permission.

 Conditions of Patentability

 While inventions in all areas of technology can be subject to patentability, certain areas and works are rendered to be unpatentable.
 If the invention for which a patent is requested falls within the scope of (i) discoveries, scientific theories and mathematical methods, (ii) intellectual activities, work activities or plans, rules and methods pertaining to games (iii) computer programs, (iv) products having the feature of aesthetics, and works of literature, art and science, (v) presentation of information, then it is deemed that the relevant invention is unpatentable.
-In other words, inventions in the abovementioned areas are not regarded as a patentable invention.
 Additionally, inventions being contrarian to public order and morality cannot be granted a patent as well.

 Process of Patent Application